Easy Chocolate Pudding

 When I tell you this chocolate pudding recipe is fast, I mean it.
 The recipe comes together in the amount of time that it takes to measure the five simple ingredients and for it to come to a simmer on the stovetop.
 It’s ridiculously easy, so much so that it might just be dangerous. 😏

 • Sugar: Simple white sugar gives the pudding sweetness without muddying up the chocolate flavor.
-You can adjust the sugar up or down according to your taste buds.
+You can adjust the sugar up or down according to your taste buds, or try a sugar substitute.

 • Cornstarch: This is what thickens the pudding into that classic pudding texture.
 No egg yolks or complicated tempering techniques needed!
 The cornstarch thickens the milk as soon as it comes to a simmer.

 • Half and Half: This is the base of the pudding that provides the rich creamy flavor.
-You can do this with whole milk, if you prefer, but I love the richness of half and half.
-You can also make your own half and half by using half whole milk and half heavy cream.
+You can do this with whole milk, or make it dairy-free by using your favorite dairy-free milk.
+Keep in mind it will be less rich with lower-fat options.

 • Vanilla Extract: Vanilla and chocolate are made for each other!
 Vanilla extract gives the pudding a little extra richness.